 FSSAI has notified the Food Safety and Standards (Licensing and Registration of Food Businesses) First Amendment Regulation, 2017 in the Official Gazette.
 The amendment is regarding the quality of vegetable oil for repeated frying.
-The FSSAI has included total polar compound as a criterion for quality of vegetable oil to be re-used.
+The FSSAI has included a total polar compound as a criterion for the quality of vegetable oil to be re-used.

-It is well known that repeated use of the same oil for frying of foods leads to changes in physiochemical, nutritional and sensory properties of edible oil.
-In view of this it is important to monitor quality of oil and to avoid the use of degraded oil for cooking purposes.
+It is well known that repeated use of the same oil for frying of foods leads to changes in physiochemical, nutritional and sensory properties of the edible oil.
+In view of this, it is important to monitor the quality of oil and to avoid the use of degraded oil for cooking purposes.
 At present, the regulations have only general provisions to avoid re-use of cooking oil i.e. ‘re-heating and reuse of oil should be avoided as far as possible.
 Avoid using leftover oil wherever possible’.

 This amendment regulation has now prescribed the limit for Total Polar Compounds (TPC) to be a maximum of 25% and any vegetable oil that has Total Polar Compounds beyond this limit will be considered unsuitable for use in cooking foods.

-- In the Food Safety and Standards (Licensing and Registration of Food Businesses) Regulations, 2011, in Schedule 4, under SPECIAL REQUIREMENTS FOR HIGH RISK FOODS in the category Fried Foods, to the existing provisions FSSAI has now added the clause
+- In the Food Safety and Standards (Licensing and Registration of Food Businesses) Regulations, 2011, in Schedule 4, under SPECIAL REQUIREMENTS FOR HIGH-RISK FOODS in the category Fried Foods, to the existing provisions FSSAI has now added the clause

 “However, vegetable oil having developed Total Polar Compound more than 25% shall not be used.”